MontiCore/feature-diagram/README.md

 * `<Car.fd>` is the (optionally, qualified) fileName of an FD "Car"
 * `<analysis>` is the name of an analysis followed by arguments for the analysis that depend on the type of analysis.

-Currently, the FeatureModelAnalysisTool supports the following analyses:
+Currently, the FeatureModelAnalysisCLITool supports the following analyses:
 * `isValid <Basic.fc>`, to check whether a passed configuration "Basic" is valid w.r.t the FD
 * `allProducts`, to find all valid configurations of the FD
 * `deadFeatures`, to find all features of FD that are not included in any valid configuration of FD